pullashradha/university-registrar/README.md

 ----- | ----- | -----
 Add student information to database | "Jane Doe","999999", "07-19-2016" | Jane Doe added to database View all students in database | --- | ---
-Find one student based on id number | --- | ---
+Find one student based on student number | --- | ---
 Add course information to database | "Intro to Programming", "CS101", "000000" | Intro to Programming added to database View all courses in database | --- | ---
-Find one course based on id number | --- | ---
+Find one course based on course number | --- | ---
 Add students to course | --- | ---
 View all students in one course | --- | ---